PrathamChelaramani/Most-Important-Patterns/README.md

 # Most-Important-Patterns

-These are the star, number, and alphabet patterns that everyone should understand and practice it!!
+This is the mix of star, number, and alphabet patterns that everyone should understand and practice it!!